rudyrooman/District-Traffic-Planning/README.md

 a. use xcoord/ycoord from previous step  to define nodes (crossroads a-k)
 b. define set of accesspoints to your district (toegangspoort set)
-c. define set of all fixed street directions existing setup (initialstraat set)
+c. define set of all fixed street directions based on existing setup (initialstraat set)
 d. define set of all changeable street directions (changestreet set).
 Make list as long as possible limited by calculation time and your AMPL license.
+Avoid repeats in initialstraat and changestreet.
 e. define lenth param for all street directions.
 Actual length is irrelevant.
 We consider crossroads as nodes in a graph--> length =1.
 I use length=3 for traffic lights to consider time loss.
 f. impose certain requirements via set enkelrichting ,set tweerichting ,set vasterichting
 g. impose requirements on inbound and outbound distances between any street and an accesspoint.